ksymtypes − a tool to work with Linux−kernel symtypes files

 The tool primarily operates with sets of symtypes files as they are produced during a single build of the Linux kernel.
 Each such set describes the ABI of a specific kernel and its modules.
 The tool refers to this set as a "symtypes corpus".

-The provided functionality is split into several integrated commands.
-The currently available commands are consolidate and compare.
+The provided functionality is divided into integrated commands.
+The currently available commands are consolidate, split and compare.
 The consolidate command takes a symtypes corpus composed of a set of symtypes files and produces its consolidated variant by merging duplicated types.
-The compare command shows differences between two symtypes corpuses.
+The split takes a consolidated symtypes file and divides it into individual files.
+The compare command shows the differences between two symtypes corpuses, which can be either in split or consolidated form.

 −d, −−debug